aspose-cells/Aspose.Cells-Doc-md/english/pythonnet/developer-guide/pivot-tables/create-pivot-tables-and-pivot-charts/_index.md

 - PivotTables, a collection of all the PivotTable objects on the worksheet.

 ### **Prepare to use Aspose.Cells for Python via .NET**
-1. Install Aspose.Cells for Python via .NET from [pypi](https://pypi.org/project/aspose-cells-python/), use command as: $ pip install aspose-cells-python.
+1. Install Aspose.Cells for Python via .NET from [PyPI](https://pypi.org/project/aspose-cells-python/), using the command: `$ pip install aspose-cells-python`.
-1. You can also follow the step-by-step instructions on how to install “Aspose.Cells for Python via .NET” to your developer environment.
+2. You can also follow the step‑by‑step instructions on how to install “Aspose.Cells for Python via .NET” in your development environment.

 ### **How to Add a Pivot Table Using Aspose.Cells for Python Excel Library**

 To create a pivot table using Aspose.Cells for Python via .NET:

-1. Add some data to a worksheet cells using a Cell object's put_value method.
-You also use a template file already filled with data.
+1. Add some data to worksheet cells using a Cell object's `put_value` method, or use a template file already filled with data.
 The data will be used as the pivot table's data source.
-1. Add a pivot table to the worksheet by calling the PivotTables collection's add method (encapsulated in the Worksheet object).
+2. Add a pivot table to the worksheet by calling the PivotTables collection's `add` method (encapsulated in the Worksheet object).
-1. Access the new PivotTable object from the PivotTables collection by passing its index. # Use any of the pivot table objects encapsulated in the PivotTable object to manage the table.
+3. Access the new PivotTable object from the PivotTables collection by its index.
+Use the PivotTable object to manage the table.

 Code examples are given below.

 {{< gist "aspose-cells-gists" "7bb30376b4d40cdfd596286870fb9752" "PivotTables-CreatePivotTablesPivotCharts-CreatePivotTable-1.py" >}}

-### **How to Add a Pivot Chart Using Aspsoe.Cells for Python Excel Library**
+### **How to Add a Pivot Chart Using Aspose.Cells for Python Excel Library**

 To create a PivotChart using Aspose.Cells for Python via .NET:

 1. Add a chart.
-1. Set the PivotSource of the chart to refer to an existing pivot table in the spreadsheet.
+2. Set the `PivotSource` of the chart to refer to an existing pivot table in the spreadsheet.
-1. Set other attributes.
+3. Set other attributes as needed.

 {{< gist "aspose-cells-gists" "7bb30376b4d40cdfd596286870fb9752" "PivotTables-CreatePivotTablesPivotCharts-CreatePivotChart-1.py" >}}